About Aimee

 Going All-In

 I didn't dabble.
 I committed.
-I now spend six to eight hours a week on AI podcasts, including Everyday AI, The Artificial Intelligence Show, and Dwarkesh Patel.
-I've been enrolled in SmarterX's AI Mastery Academy for a full year.
+I now spend six to eight hours a week on AI podcasts, including Everyday AI, The Artificial Intelligence Show, The AI Daily Brief, and Dwarkesh Patel.
+I've been enrolled in SmarterX's AI Mastery Academy since December 2024.
 I watch Andrej Karpathy's deep-dive videos on how language models actually work.
 I read papers from the major labs whenever I find them.

 But I didn't stay in learning mode.
-I started building: custom GPTs, data visualizations, forecasting tools, and internal knowledge systems.
+I started building: custom GPTs and Gems, data visualizations, forecasting tools, and internal knowledge systems.
 I taught workshops, tested our campus AI platform before launch, and helped teams prototype real use cases.
-I've presented at conferences and university events, and I continue to look for ways to share what I've learned.
+I've presented at university events, and I continue to look for ways to share what I've learned.

 My Background

 I'm not a computer scientist.
-I'm a research administrator with 21 years at Colorado State University, most of them in the College of Veterinary Medicine and Biomedical Sciences.
-I've contributed to 35+ NIH training grant proposals, with 17 funded.
+I'm a research administrator with 21 years at Colorado State University, in the College of Veterinary Medicine and Biomedical Sciences.
+I've contributed to 35+ NIH training grant proposals, with 19 funded.
 I currently direct the Training Grant Support Office and oversee programs supporting 60+ trainees each year.

 That background is exactly why I see AI differently than a tech evangelist might.
 I know which tasks eat your time.
 I know which shortcuts actually hold up under audit.
 I understand the skepticism, because I work alongside people who have it.